spennell/JRDevopsInterview/README.md

   scheduler:
     image: scheduler
 ```

 The worker and scheduler containers depend on the redis container to function.
-Once completed attempr to run the application with docker-compose
+Once completed, attempt to run the application with docker-compose

 ### Testing

 To test the application is working you should be bale to browse to http://localhost/docs

 If you get a response the app is working.
-You are free to attpent to run the workers/status api endpoint
+You are free to attempt to run the workers/status api endpoint

 ### Troubleshooting

 The bin directory contains a **workers.py** utility  that you can pass --help to for command output.
 If you have a local running version of redis you can use this to fire up local version of required worker services to validate the locally running application works.